Ramadan starts in United States

 The month of Ramadan traditionally begins with a new moon sighting, marking the start of the ninth month in the Islamic calendar.
 Many Muslims (except children, the sick and the elderly) abstain from food, drink, and certain other activities during daylight hours in Ramadan.
 This is considered as the holiest season in the Islamic year and commemorates the time when the Qu’ran (Islamic holy book) is said to have been revealed to the Prophet Muhammad.
 This occurred on Laylat Al-Qadr, one of the last 10 nights of the month.
 Ramadan ends when the first crescent of the new moon is sighted again, marking the new lunar month’s start.
 Eid-al-Fitr is the Islamic holiday that marks the end of Ramadan.

-About Ramadan begins in other countriesRead more about Ramadan begins.
+About Ramadan starts in other countriesRead more about Ramadan starts.

 |Weekday||Date||Year||Name||Holiday type||Where it is observed|